matiamb/HomeAlbum/README.md

 Never publish server credentials, signing keys, or other sensitive configuration when reporting issues.

-🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome.

-For normal development:

-- Fork the repository.
-- Create your branch from dev.
-- Use a descriptive branch name such as: feature/add-something fix/gallery-crash
-- Make your changes.
-- Run the relevant tests.
-- Open a Pull Request against dev.

-**Please do not open feature Pull Requests directly against master.**

-See CONTRIBUTING.md for more information.
+HomeAlbum is currently maintained as a personal project.

+Bug reports and feature suggestions are welcome through GitHub Issues.
+Pull Requests are not being accepted at this stage.

-🐛 Reporting bugs
+## 🐛 Reporting bugs

 If you encounter a bug, please open a GitHub Issue and include, when possible: